Introduction to Autism Spectrum Disorders

 - Gross motor – larger body movements and balance

-- Self-care (e.g., sleep habits, eating habits, dressing skills, toilet skills, dental care, bathing)
+- Self-care (e.g., sleep patterns, eating habits, dressing skills, self-care)

-- Early academic skills (e.g., printing, letter and number knowledge)
+- Early academic skills (e.g., sorting, organizing, shapes, letter and number recognition)

-Parents and early childhood educators are asked to provide information about the child’s behaviour at home and in the child care setting.
-All members of the team provide information that can be used to decide whether the child has an Autism Spectrum Disorder.
-Given the variability of preschool-aged children in general and the variability of children within the spectrum, input from everyone is helpful when making this difficult diagnosis.
-Sometimes, the decision to make a firm diagnosis is deferred until there is more evidence of a child’s behaviour in different settings.
-The child care provider may play a key role in providing observations of the child.
+Parents and educators are asked to provide information about the child’s behaviour at home and in the child care setting.
+All members of the team provide information that can be used to determine whether the child meets the DSM-V criteria for Autism Spectrum Disorder.
+Sometimes, the decision to make a firm diagnosis is deferred until there is more information about a child’s behaviour in different settings.

-The three main areas of development affected in children with ASD are difficulties in communication, limited social skills, and repetitive and inflexible behaviour and thinking.
+The two main areas of development affected in children with ASD are social communication, and repetitive and inflexible behaviour and interests.